-The Master of Education in Curriculum and Instruction (MEDCI) is a 36-39 hour program tailored to meet the individual needs of the candidate.
-The MEDCI offers areas of specialization in Academically Gifted, Educational Technology Leader, Library Science, and Secondary Content Areas.
-The Gifted and Educational Technology Leader programs are 100% online.
+The Master of Education in Curriculum and Instruction (MEDCI) is a 30 credit hour program offering a General focus as well as areas of specialization in Education STEM, Educational Technology Leader, English as a Second Language (ESL), Literacy and Reading, and Urban Teaching and Leadership.
+The programs are 100% online and include accelerated courses, each of which last seven weeks.